-- C. Parking lot sales and other promotional events where only on-site businesses are participating and lasting no more than 7 days. - D. Garage and rummage sales (subject to Section 21.20.040). - E. Temporary food service (such as food trucks, barbecues) lasting less than 7 days in one location on a property with an existing commercial or industrial use (subject to Section 21.20.040). - F. Sidewalk vending (subject to Section 21.20.040).
+- C. Parking lot sales and other promotional events where only on-site businesses are participating and lasting no more than 7 days. - D. Garage and rummage sales (subject to Section 21.20.040). - E. Single food truck operating in one location less than 7 days (subject to Section 21.69.120). - F. Temporary food service (such as barbecues) when located at the business' permanent location or in conjunction with a non-profit fundraising event lasting less than 7 days. - G. Sidewalk vending (subject to Subsection 21.20.040.B).